 Memphis and Saqqara

-Memphis and Saqqara are small towns today, but in ancient Egypt they were great cities and seats of power, an identity still traceable in the ruins and relics in each.
-Memphis is home to the Temple of Ptah, which includes the Colossus of Ramses II, a 33 foot (10m) statue near the entrance, and a small museum.
+Memphis and Saqqara are small towns today, but in ancient Egypt they were great cities and seats of power, a legacy still traceable in the ruins and relics in each.
+Memphis is home to the Temple of Ptah, which includes the Colossus of Ramses II, a 33-foot (10m) statue near the entrance, and a small museum.
 Memphis was once the capital of Egypt and you can still tell how impressive it once was.

-Only 1.8 miles (3km) away is the plateau of Saqqara, where visitors will find the vast Saqqara Necropolis, containing many cemeteries, pyramids, mastabas and private tombs, including the Mastaba of Ti, the Pyramid of Teti I, and the Unas Causeway and Pyramid of Unas.
+Less than two miles (3km) away is the plateau of Saqqara.
+Here visitors will find the vast Saqqara Necropolis, containing many cemeteries, pyramids, mastabas and private tombs, including the Mastaba of Ti, the Pyramid of Teti I, and the Unas Causeway and Pyramid of Unas.
 One of the most famous structures in Saqqara is the Step Pyramid of Djoser, also known as the Step Tomb due to its rectangular base.
 Saqqara is also home to the Imhotep Museum.

 Memphis and Saqqara together make a popular excursion from Cairo.
-There isn't much in the way of entertainment, dining, or accommodation at these sites, however, so most visitors take a day trip while staying in the capital.
+There isn't much in the way of entertainment, dining, or accommodation at these sites, however, so most visitors don't overnight.